 Then, compare that version to the one your Fitbit currently uses.

-In the Fitbit app, tap the Today tab > your profile picture > your device image.
+In the Fitbit app, tap the Today tab > your profile picture > device image.
 Find the firmware version number just below your device’s name.

 How to update your Fitbit’s firmware in the Fitbit App